mmesh/docs/docs/legal/terms/terms-and-conditions.md

 ### Waiver

-Except as provided herein, the failure to exercise a right or to require performance of an obligation under this Terms shall not effect a party's ability to exercise such right or require such performance at any time thereafter nor shall be the waiver of a breach constitute a waiver of any subsequent breach.
+Except as provided herein, the failure to exercise a right or to require performance of an obligation under this Terms shall not affect a party's ability to exercise such right or require such performance at any time thereafter nor shall be the waiver of a breach constitute a waiver of any subsequent breach.

 ## Changes to These Terms and Conditions

 We reserve the right, at Our sole discretion, to modify or replace these Terms at any time.
-If a revision is material We will make reasonable efforts to provide at least 30 days' notice prior to any new terms taking effect.
+If a revision is material We will make reasonable efforts to provide at least 30 days notice prior to any new terms taking effect.
 What constitutes a material change will be determined at Our sole discretion.

 By continuing to access or use Our Service after those revisions become effective, You agree to be bound by the revised terms.
 If You do not agree to the new terms, in whole or in part, please stop using the website and the Service.

 ## Contact Us

-If you have any questions about these Terms and Conditions, you can send us an email to [legal@mmesh.io](mailto:legal@mmesh.io).
+If you have any questions about these Terms and Conditions, you can send us an email at [legal@mmesh.io](mailto:legal@mmesh.io).